 - Single environment to develop, test, deploy, host and maintain applications and IT infrastructure management.

 - Web- based UI designing tools to create, modify, test and deploy different UI scenarios

 - Multi-tenant architecture facilitating concurrent users

-- Load balancing, security and failover capabilities for application to be deployed
+- Load balancing, sensitive data security and failover capabilities for application to be deployed

 - Tools to handle billing and subscription

 The tp most layer of the cloud services pyramid is a functional layer or SaaS layer.
 This type of cloud delivers a single application through the browser to multiple users using a multitenant architecture.
 With SaaS platforms, a provider sells an application to customers on a license basis, in a “pay-as-you-go” cloud model allowing users to save on physical hardware.
 On the customer side, they do not have to do upfront investment in servers or software development; on the cloud provider side, with just one app to maintain, costs are low compared to conventional hosting.
 Salesforce.com(customer relationship management software), SRM, ERP as the most common examples of SaaS applications.